hmc-cs-dzhang/language-design/language-design.md

 We chose this quote because it is an undesirable, yet important part of designing a language or an API.
 In CS 5 and CS 60, all of our homework assignments were very small and self-contained, and they often had "perfect" solutions.
-However, when I transitioned to working with a much larger code-base during an internship this summer, I soon found that the real world is very different from our ideal CS assignments.
+However, when we transitioned to working with a much larger code-base during internships this summer, we found that the real world is very different from our ideal CS assignments.
 There were many situations where deciding a variable name was ambiguous, or when a new feature broke existing contracts.
-This quote reminds me that while you should definitely try to make your code as clear and intuitive as possible, it is not realistic to please everybody.
+This quote reminds us that while you should strive to make your code as clear as possible, it is not realistic to please everybody.

 This issue was evident in the source article about grayscale [Verou, 2014].
 All of the proposed names for the "graying" functions had their own drawbacks.
-Their seemed to be well-thought arguments for any of the four options.
-The designers of the language heeded the advice of not being able to please everybody, and sensibly decided to poll users.
+Commenters proposed  several well-thought arguments for all four options.
+This example shows that the designers could not please everybody, so they were attempting to choose the least surprising answer by polling users.

 ---